-When you question the ability of your team to deliver, there is usually a reason for it.
+When you question the ability of your team to deliver, there is usually a reason.
 It may be that you believe your team don’t have the skills to do the work.

 Perhaps you believe they aren’t motivated and aren’t going “over and above” for you.
 Maybe they dislike their job, and it shows in their performance.

 Fortunately for you, many of these trust issues are able to be solved.
-If you think your team members don’t have the skills, coach, mentor and develop your team.
+If you don’t think your team members have the skills, then coach, mentor and develop your team.
 Perhaps you think they aren’t motivated.
-So look for ways to motivate your team.
+Start looking for ways to motivate your team.

 At the end of the day, it comes down to a simple truth:

 Resolving a lack of trust in your team starts and ends with you.

 Have you had trust issues or seen a lack of trust in your workplace?
 Tell your stories in the comments below!